adipi71/EOH_iontorrent/README.md

 **Nextflow DSL2 – Reference-based assembly pipeline**

-## 1. Introduction
+## Introduction

 This pipeline implements a **complete, reference-based WGS workflow for IonTorrent bacterial data**

 Special attention has been given to:
 - IonTorrent-specific error profiles (homopolymers, indels)
 - generation of *ORF-preserving consensus genomes*
-- maximization of loci successfully called by chewBBACA
+- maximization of loci successfully called by an allele caller
 - full reproducibility via Docker containers

 The pipeline is written in **Nextflow DSL2** and is designed to be: